Wandalen/wTools/module/core/strs_tools/plan.md

 # Project Plan: Enhance SplitIterator for Quoted Sections in `strs_tools`

 ### Goal
-*   Modify `strs_tools::string::split::SplitIterator` to correctly tokenize strings containing quoted sections, ensuring that internal delimiters within a quoted section are *not* treated as delimiters.
+*   Modify `strs_tools::string::split::SplitIterator` to correctly tokenize strings containing quoted sections, ensuring that internal delimiters (e.g., spaces, `::`) within a quoted section are *not* treated as delimiters.
 The entire content of a quoted section (excluding outer quotes, but including escaped inner quotes and delimiters) should be returned as a single `Delimeted` item.

 ### Progress
 *   ✅ Increment 1: Stabilize current quoting logic & address warnings (Stuck Resolution)
 *   ✅ Increment 1.5: Fix empty segment generation with `preserving_empty` and quoting
+*   ✅ Increment 2.1: Fix quoted string span and content in `strs_tools::string::split.rs`
-*   ⏳ Increment 2: Verify integration with `unilang_instruction_parser` (In Progress)
+*   ⚫ Increment 2: Verify integration with `unilang_instruction_parser` (Reset, to be re-attempted)

 ### Target Crate
 *   `module/core/strs_tools`